phapi/http/readme.md

 The <code>withoutHeader($name)</code> method removes the header if it exists.

 #### Body
-Use the withUnparsedBody(array $data) method to add or modify the body.
+Use the withUnserializedBody(array $data) method to add or modify the body.
 The serializer middleware will then serialize the body and set the serialized string as the response body.

 ## License